 Wet Ingredients Plain Banana Bread

-- 3 medium bananas mashed
+- 3 medium or large bananas mashed

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - ⅓ cup sunflower or canola oil